hieuk09/hieuk09.github.io/about/index.md

 ---

 I'm Hieu, just another software engineer out there on the Internet.
-I'm currently working for Saigon Office of TINYpulse, a company based in Silicon Valley.
+I'm currently working for Saigon Office of TINYpulse, a company based in Seattle.

 I'm interested in every aspect of programming, but concentrate in backend and game.
 I usually blog about coding, and sometimes also writes about books, manga and other